TheOdinProject/curriculum/app/views/static_pages/dashboard_steps/community_rules.md

 Minor violations such as:

 * A second infraction of any 0 Zap issues above
-* "Mini-modding"
+* "Mini-modding" or non-moderators expressing authority
-  * Enforcement of any of the rules instead of notifying moderators (see example below)
+  * Our moderation team has been trained to handle rule breaking in a private and respectful manner.
+Although we know you mean well, do not instruct another user in an authoritative manner.
+This leads to public disagreements which creates an unwelcoming environment.
-  * Please leave moderation action to the moderators
+  * Example: You telling another user that they broke a rule.
-  * Use ModMail to report rule breaking or if you see something you’re unsure about in the community
+  * Alternative: Use ModMail to report rule breaking or if you see something you’re unsure about in the community
 * Asking for advice/help on homework or personal projects, even if the topic is covered by our curriculum
 * Mild unprofessionalism:
   * Drug related conversation